 COVID-19 has impacted almost all aspects of customer behavior.
 Heightened fears of the pandemic, along with social distancing requirements and continued lockdowns, have shifted customer preferences.

 Last year’s holiday playbook is irrelevant and to capitalize on the digital surge, restaurant owners must invest in the right technologies and begin planning earlier than before.
-Restaurant owners must focus their efforts on understanding and catering to changing customer’ behaviors prepare their restaurant for the Holiday Season in 2020.
+They must focus their efforts on understanding and catering to changing customer’ behaviors to prepare their restaurant for the Holiday Season in 2020.

 Start Early, Plan Ahead